What is a CIO? Everything you need to know about the Chief Information Officer explained | ZDNet

 In a word, bright.
 Experts who predicted the demise of the CIO role have been left red-faced by the re-emergence of the IT leader.
 Businesses embraced consumerisation and then discovered they still needed an executive to oversee the decentralised technology procurement decisions made by line-of-business managers.
 That supervisory role is best-fulfilled by the CIO in most organisations, given their many years of experience of vendor management, IT integration and technology governance.

-The CIO role is also unlikely to dissipate soon.
+The CIO role is also unlikely to vanish soon.
+Increasing numbers of CIOs are also taking responsibility for other areas, such as procurement, innovation, operations and even human resources.
 Enterprises continue to be bombarded by more technology than ever before.
 In an age of technological uncertainty, CIOs provide a degree of IT leadership certainty.
 For CIOs who embrace this requirement, the opportunities are bountiful.

 - CIOs: Happier and more willing to take risks